 The Audit Committee is comprised entirely of independent directors (as defined for members of an audit committee in SEC rules and the NYSE listing standards) and assists the Board in a number of duties.
 These duties include oversight of the following matters: the integrity of the Company's financial statements; compliance with legal and certain regulatory requirements; the performance of the internal audit function; and the financial reporting process.
 In addition, the Audit Committee is directly responsible for the appointment, compensation (including negotiation and approval of the audit fee), retention and oversight of the Company's independent registered public accounting firm.
-The Audit Committee appointed Ernst & Young LLP ("EY") as its independent registered public accounting firm for fiscal 2022.
+The Audit Committee appointed KPMG LLP ("KPMG") as its independent registered public accounting firm for fiscal 2023.
 The Audit Committee operates pursuant to a written charter adopted by the Board and reviewed annually by the Audit Committee.
-A copy of the charter available on our website www.howardhughes.com under the Investors tab.
+A copy of the charter available website on our www.howardhughes.com under the "Investors" tab.
 The Audit Committee has the resources and authority it deems appropriate to discharge its responsibilities.

-The Audit Committee has engaged EY to serve as the Company's independent accounting firm since 2013.
+The Audit Committee has engaged KPMG to serve as the Company's independent accounting firm since 2022.
 In accordance with SEC rules, the lead audit partner on the Company engagement serves no more than five consecutive years in that role.
-The current lead partner was appointed in 2020.
+The current lead partner was appointed in 2022.
 The Audit Committee and management have direct input into the selection of the lead audit partner.
 The Audit Committee periodically considers whether the annual audit of the Company's financial statements should be conducted by another firm.
+See "Change in Independent Registered Public Accounting Firm" above.

-In determining whether to reappoint EY as the Company's independent registered public accounting firm for 2022, subject to stockholder ratification, the Audit Committee took into consideration a number of factors.
+In determining whether to reappoint KPMG as the Company's independent registered public accounting firm for 2023, subject to stockholder ratification, the Audit Committee took into consideration a number of factors.
 These factors included:

-- the length of time the firm has been engaged by the Company; - EY's familiarity with the Company's operations and industry, accounting policies, financial reporting process, and internal control over financial reporting;
+- the length of time the firm has been engaged by the Company: - KPMG's familiarity with the Company's operations and industry, accounting policies, financial reporting process, and internal control over financial reporting;

-- EY's skills, expertise and independence; - the quality of the Audit Committee's ongoing discussions with EY; - a review of external data related to EY's legal risks and proceedings, audit quality and recent public portions of Public Company Accounting Oversight Board (United States) (the "PCAOB") reports; - an assessment of the professional qualifications of EY, the performance of the lead audit partner and the other professionals on the Company account; - the reasonableness of EY's fees for the services provided to the Company; - management's relationship with EY and its assessment of EY's performance; and - the impact of changing auditors, including the significant time requirement that could distract from management's focus on reporting and internal controls.
+- KPMG's skills, expertise and independence; - the quality of the Audit Committee's ongoing discussions with KPMG; - a review of external data related to KPMG's legal risks and proceedings, audit quality and recent public portions of Public Company Accounting Oversight Board (United States) (the "PCAOB") reports; - assessment professional of the qualifications of KPMG, the performance of the lead audit partner and the other professionals on the Company account; - the reasonableness of KPMG's fees for the services provided to the Company; - management's relationship with KPMG and its assessment of KPMG's performance; and - the impact of changing auditors, including the significant time requirement that could distract from management's focus on reporting and internal controls.

-Based on this evaluation, the Audit Committee believes that it is in the best interest of the Company and our stockholders to retain EY as our independent registered public accounting firm for fiscal 2022.
+Based on this evaluation, the Audit Committee believes that it is in the best interest of the Company and our stockholders to retain KPMG as our independent registered public accounting firm for fiscal 2023.